BLSQ/iaso/docs/pages/dev/reference/API/org_unit_registry.md

-      "latitude": "Double - New latitude of the OrgUnit", "longitude": "Double - New longitude of the OrgUnit", "altitude": "Double - New altitude of the OrgUnit", "accuracy": "Double - New accuracy of the OrgUnit" },
+      "latitude": "Double - New latitude of the OrgUnit", "longitude": "Double - New longitude of the OrgUnit", "altitude": "Double - New altitude of the OrgUnit", },
-    "geo-shape": "String? - GeoJSON representation, may be null or omitted", "instances": [ "Array of form objects - can be empty", {
+    "reference_instances": [ "Array of form objects - can be empty", {
         "form_id": "id of the form",
         "form_name": "Name of the form",